kandelrabin/lab_software_design_methodologies/software_design.md

 #### 3. In which design methodology would a class diagram be most useful?

+A class diagram is a visualisation of classes and their relationships.
+It includes class name, attributes, methods and access modifiers.

+Class diagram is most useful for object oriented design because the classes define blueprint for creating objetcs, and each class defines set of attributes and object's behaviours.

 #### 4. What are the four pillars of object oriented programming?
 Give a single-sentence description of each.